 You can also copy or move your Crates and Subcrates to another drive in the same way.
 Open the Files panel and select, drag and drop your Crates or Subcrates to the new drive.
 You will be presented with the same options as mentioned above.
-See the Support articles at serato.com.
+To move between drives, read the Scratch Live Support Articles at serato.com.